flox/floxdocs/docs/tutorials/layering-multiple-environments.md

 If two environments contain the same package,
 Flox will use the package from the last environment activated.

-You can use `flex envs` to see the environments you have activated.
+You can use `flox envs` to see the environments you have activated.

 ```bash
  flox envs